josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/👾_Debugging_The_Men/🧬_Further_Potential_Male_Nonsense/🕹️_getting_the_tech_bros_back_on_script.md

 # 🕹️ Getting the Tech Bros Back on Script
-**Folder:** 👾 Debugging The Men → 🧬 Further Potential Male Nonsense
-**Created:** 2025-11-16 | **Updated:** 2025-11-16
+**First created:** 2025-11-16 | **Last updated:** 2025-12-12
 *A coordination protocol for redirecting extremely wealthy, extremely online men back toward reality, professionalism, and the shared nerd mission, before they embarrass us on main again.*

 ---